-In all cases, you will be solely responsible for all brokerage and custodial charges imposed by your independent qualified custodian.
+In all cases and without regard to whether our Financial Advisor is providing discretionary or non-discretionary services under the Summit arrangement, you will be solely responsible for all brokerage and custodial charges imposed by your independent qualified custodian.

 If you elect to enroll in the Summit Program in connection with your assets at other institutions, you should be aware that, through our wrap Programs, you could pay a wrap fee for investment management, execution, and custodial services through Stifel.
 These wrap Programs may be a cheaper alternative than using the Summit Program and paying separate fees to different institutions for advice, custody, trade execution, and clearing; we highly encourage you to review all available options at Stifel with your Financial Advisor(s).